 Board of Review is scheduled for Thursday, July 30, 2020, from 10:00 a.m. to 12:00 p.m. in the Board Room of the Municipal Building, 31275 W County Road K. Appointments are required.
 You must complete and turn in the following forms 48 hours prior to the first meeting of the Board of Review: Notice of Intent to File Objection and Objection for Real Property Assessment.
 These forms and the Property Assessment Appeal Guide for Wisconsin Real Property Owners can be found below under “Helpful Links and Guides for Property Owners”.

 The staff from Tyler Technologies has already started field property reassessing.
-Notice of Assessments will be sent out by Tuesday, May 1, 2018.
+Notice of Assessments will be sent out on Monday, June 29, 2020.
 If you do not understand how your assessed value was calculated, or disagree with your assessed value, contact the Assessor’s Office.
 For any given year, you can request that the assessor review your assessed value.
 The assessor will inspect your property to ensure that the information contained in their files is correct.
 An informal meeting can be requested before the Board of Review meets.
 Property owners will be able to discuss how their assessed values were determined.

 As a reminder, Open Book refers to the time during which the entire Assessment Roll, which is the detailed listing of the assessed value of all properties in the Village, is made available to the public.
 Additionally, the Assessor will be present during some of this time to answer questions.
 Property owners with concerns about their property value are encouraged to contact the Assessor prior to the Board of Review.
 At times, changes can be made without use of the formal Board of Review process.